End Of Life Care At Home Euthanasia

 What should I expect from an at home euthanasia?

 Your pet can have a special meal or treats right beforehand, though it is advisable to keep them on their regular diet more than 12 hours in advance to avoid digestive upset.
-First, we will discuss with you the process.
+First, we will discuss the process with you.
 We can perform the procedure in your home, in your backyard, in your car, or even near a quiet park or woods.

 For very ill or old cats, rabbits, and other small mammals, their veins may not accommodate an IV catheter.
 The euthanasia solution is injected painlessly into the abdomen under deep sedation and they will fall asleep in your arms and pass on after 5-10 minutes.